 People who say they can’t are usually right.
 That is what these 6 weeks as an Exchange Participant (EP) in iCare were about for me.
 We arrived as a diverse and not-yet-cohesive group of young graduates and undergraduates.
 On our first day in YPAC, the school that we would grow so fond of in the next few weeks, we were shy and careful in our approach to the children and the teachers.

 Our first classes were a challenge.
 We faced them without the expert help of the teachers who have been in this profession for years.
-With nearly no experience in teaching and no knowledge of disabilities, we tried our best to teach the children some English words.
+With nearly no experience teaching and no knowledge of disabilities, we tried our best to teach the children some English.
 It was tough, and I was not confident of our capabilities.
 The first week I spent my free time wondering how are we going to add value to this school at all?

 However, through trial and error we found the right way of contributing.
 Especially an individual approach turned out to be effective.
 Us as EPs had more freedom to spread our attention, as we were usually with more people in the same class.
 This allowed us to find out more about the level of an individual and how to best coach them to improve.